dqops/dqo/docs/examples/data-validity/number-of-invalid-ip4-addresses.md

-# Number of invalid IP4 address
+# Number of invalid IP4 addresses
+This sample shows how to use data quality checks to detect the number of invalid IP4 addresses and view the results on data quality dashboards.

 ## Overview